 Curtis C. Coonrod is vice provost for student affairs at UMSL The Division of Student Affairs oversees most student operations including admissions, athletics, financial aid, residential life and student life.
 He first joined UMSL as an admissions counselor and then served as associate director of admissions.
 He left the university in 1992 to become director of university admissions at the University of Texas Medical Branch at Galveston.
 Coonrod returned to UMSL in 1997 as director of admissions.
 In 2001 he was named vice chancellor for student affairs.
-He holds a bachelor’s degree in sociology from Illinois College in Jacksonville and a master’s degree in gerontology from the University of Illinois Springfield.
-He is currently pursuing a doctorate in educational leadership and management with an anticipated completion date of December 2012.
+He holds a bachelor’s degree in sociology from Illinois College in Jacksonville and a master’s degree in gerontology from the University of Illinois Springfield and a doctorate in educational leadership and management from Capella University in Minneapolis.

 Glen Hahn Cope is provost, vice chancellor for academic affairs and professor of political science and public policy administration at UMSL.
 She is active in national professional organizations, including the American Society for Public Administration, which she has severed as president (2002-03) and member of the national council (1997-2004).
 Cope’s teaching and research interests include public and nonprofit budgeting and finance, leadership and management of public and nonprofit organizations, higher education institutions and public sector economics.
 She earned a doctorate in public administration at The Ohio State University in Columbus, master’s degree in public administration at Syracuse University in New York and bachelor’s degree in economics at the University of Michigan, Ann Arbor.